mrahtz/ocd-a3c/README.md

 # TensorFlow A3C

 Side project doing a TensorFlow implementation of [A3C](https://arxiv.org/abs/1602.01783).
-In progress.
+In progress - don't expect pretty code.

 ## Milestones